AlexanderJones-KB/Dilemma_v3_Procyon/README.md

 ![](img/right_asm_10.jpg)

-Use two remaining beveled screws on right edge.
+Use two remaining beveled head screws on right edge.
 Insert keys, connect USB and flash firmware if needed.
 Is is alive!